Frequently asked questions about stretching

-Static stretching requires that the muscle be stretched to a point of resistance and held for a period of time.
+Static stretching requires that the muscle is stretched to a point of resistance and held for a period of time.
 Dynamic or ballistic stretching involves repetitive bouncing, rebounding or rhythmic motions and is generally thought to be more dangerous and less effective than static stretching.
 However, ballistic stretching is used by some physical therapists and athletic trainers to simulate the movements of certain sports.

 What is PNF stretching?